Why use a statutory demand?

-- If the whereabouts of an individual are quite unknown, or at least doubted, the creditor should also advertise the fact of the statutory demand in a newspaper covering the area of the last known whereabouts of the debtor.
-If he does this, his affidavit should also contain:
+If the whereabouts of an individual are quite unknown, or at least doubted, the creditor should also advertise the fact of the statutory demand in a newspaper covering the area of the last known whereabouts of the debtor.
+If they do this, their affidavit should also contain:

-- the creditor's reasons and circumstances why he was unable to discover the whereabouts of the debtor; and
+- the creditor's reasons and circumstances why they were unable to discover the whereabouts of the debtor; and

 - the date or dates on which, and the newspaper in which, the statutory demand was advertised under that rule.

-- In every case, the court may decline to file the petition if not satisfied that the creditor has discharged his obligation in respect of service of the demand.
+In every case, the court may decline to file the petition if not satisfied that the creditor has discharged their obligation in respect of service of the demand.

 Issuing a petition

 A petition for bankruptcy or winding up can be presented at any time between three weeks and four months after service of the statutory demand.